* Policy rate now 6.0 pct, lowest since November 2010

 But the RBI also retained its "neutral" stance, and warned inflation could accelerate, while pinning future action on data - a view that leaves open the question of whether it will cut rates further, as sought by the government.

-The central bank stuck to its inflation projections, including that price increases could accelerate to 3.5 percent to 4.5 percent in October-December.
+The RBI stuck to its inflation projections, including that price increases could accelerate to 3.5 percent to 4.5 percent in October-December.

-It attributed the prediction to factors such as planned pay hikes for government employees, a recovery in food prices, and the impact on prices from the July 1 launch of a national goods and services tax.
+The central bank attributed its prediction on factors such as planned pay hikes for government employees, a recovery in food prices, and the impact on prices from the launch of a national goods and services tax on July 1.

-Four members of the committee, including Governor Urjit Patel, voted to cut rates by 25 bps, while one voted for a 50 bps cut and one voted to leave rates unchanged.
+Four members of the committee voted to cut rates by 25 bps, while one voted for a 50 bps cut and one voted to leave rates unchanged.

-The RBI on Wednesday also cut the reverse repo rate by 25 bps to 5.75 percent.
+The RBI also cut the reverse repo rate by 25 bps to 5.75 percent.
 (Additional reporting by Abhirup Roy, Devidutta Tripathy and Bengaluru newsroom; Writing by Rafael Nam; Editing by Richard Borsuk)